codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a beehive without the b's?
-An eehive.
+Why are skeletons so calm?
+Because nothing gets under their skin.

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+.at is the top-level domain for what country?
- 1. Motherboard
+ 1. Austria
- 2. Graphics Processing Unit
+ 2. Angola
- 3. Keyboard
+ 3. Argentina
- 4. Central Processing Unit
+ 4. Australia

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Austria
 </details>